How many pillows should you sleep with?

 A person’s body shape and size affect pillow requirements.

-Height also plays a role; taller individuals might need longer pillows or specific arrangements to maintain spinal alignment, especially in side sleeping positions.
+Height also plays a role: Taller individuals might need longer pillows, like full-body pillows, or specific arrangements to maintain spinal alignment, especially in side sleeping positions.

 Adjusting pillow quantity and type helps accommodate varying body structures.